harness/developer-hub/release-notes/delegate.md

 - Fixed an issue observed in Blue Green deployments of ASG services, where a repeat deployment incorrectly could result in a scaling down of instances to 0.
 (CDS-75560)

-- Fixed an issue where the retry logic would cause an exception due to a connection-refused error, which was classified as a connectivity error.
+- Fixed an issue where exceptions happened due to Kubernetes `kubectl` “connection-refused” errors.
+With this fix, these exceptions are now classified as connectivity errors.
+This gives you proper control to implement failure strategies based on errors of type Connectivity.
 (CDS-75777, ZD-48380)

 - Introduced a validation to ensure that only repos that are allowed on the basis of `repoAllowList` can be set for a Pipeline, InputSets, and Templates while using the [Edit Git details](/docs/platform/git-experience/configure-git-experience-for-harness-entities/#edit-git-details-for-a-pipeline) feature.
 (CDS-75828)